Code-Institute-Submissions/florencemezino-basic-vits_AprResub/testing/testing.md

 16. Receive an email notification after checking out so that I know that my order went through
     - After submitting the registration form , user receives a notification on screen advising to check their email
     - User sees a loading page while payment is processed to guarantee the safety of the payment checkout
+    - Order is saved within profile under order summary

 17. Have the possibility to contact a team of profesionnals (customer service or nutritionnist) so that I can adress potential issues with my order
     - User has access to an extensive FAQ  that adress their main inquiries to prevent customer inbound
     - User has access to a contact form to contact the `Basic Vits` Team
+    - User is notified on screen that a message was sent to the team.
+    - `Basic Vits` Team receive an email with the content of the request

 ### As a frequent `Basic Vits` shopper, I want to :